Terms of Service

 "Account" means a user account registered with Fluxer, associated with a unique identifier and typically an email address.

 "Minimum Age" means the lowest age at which applicable law in your country permits you to use an online service like Fluxer.
-This is typically 13 years old but may be higher in certain jurisdictions.
+The general figure is 13, though some jurisdictions set it higher.

 1. Agreement and eligibility